kaplanelad/shellfirm/README.md

 $ git reset --hard
 ```

-You should expect to get `shellfirm` prompt challenge.
+You should get a `shellfirm` prompt challenge.

-**If you didn't got the prompt challenge:**
+**If you didn't get the prompt challenge:**
-1. Make sure the `shellfirm --version` return you valid response.
+1. Make sure the `shellfirm --version` returns a valid response.
-2. Make sure that you download the Zsh plugin and load as part of Oh My Zsh plugins or download the download plugin files exists.
+2. Make sure that you downloaded the Zsh plugin and added it to the Oh My Zsh plugins in .zshrc.

 ## Risky commands
-We have defined  a baseline of risky groups command that will be enabled by default ,these risky group commands might be destructive.
+We have predefined a baseline of risky groups command that will be enabled by default, these are risky commands that might be destructive.

 | Group |  Enabled By Default |
 | --- | --- |